 Reducing Sideswipe Collision Risks

-There are some actions drivers can take to reduce their risk of a sideswipe collision.
+Drivers can reduce their risk of a sideswipe collision.
 New technologies may also help.

 Driver Strategies for Reducing Sideswipes

 - Signaling lane changes.
-By signaling a lane change, you tell other drivers your intentions and gives them a chance to take measures to avoid a collision.
+By signaling a lane change, you tell other drivers your intentions and give them a chance to take measures to avoid a collision.

 - Checking mirrors and blind spots.
 Avoiding a sideswipe is probably the biggest reason to practice these basic skills behind the wheel.
 When you look before changing lanes, you increase the odds of preventing a collision.